-If you were a creditor in a bankruptcy, but the curator was unable to locate you to refund your claim at the time of the bankruptcy, there may still be an amount kept in reserve for you in the so-called 'Consignatiekas'.
-This deposit stores any leftover funds from past bankruptcies for 20 years.
+If you were a creditor in a bankruptcy, but the curator was unable to locate you to refund your claim at the time of the bankruptcy, there may still be an amount kept in reserve for you in the so-called Consignatiekas.
+This deposit facility stores any leftover funds from past bankruptcies for 20 years.
 To claim the money, you have to approach the Ministry of Finance and prove your claim.
 You can do so (only in Dutch) on the Rijksoverheid website.

 Exception: ‘separatisten’ (priority administrative claims)